chatox/networks-science-course/practicum/as01_cytoscape_movie.md

 Then, you will open these CSV files from Cytoscape to visualize them, importing the `*-edges.csv` files as graphs, and the `*-attributes.csv` as tables.
 This is similar to what you did in one of the practices, but instead of creating the CSV files by hand, you create them using Python.

-:warning: **Check your output to make sure that you are connecting movies only if they have the same director or share an actor**.
+:warning: **Check your output to make sure that you are connecting movies only if they have the same director or share at least two actors**.
 If the movie-movie network takes a long time to load, does not load at all, or crashes Cytoscape, it is very likely that you made a mistake during its generation.
 Check some pairs of movies at the beginning, middle, end of the *movie-movie* graph and see if they are really related in the movie metadata file.
-Check that you are dealing correctly with cases in which one of the actors is empty, i.e., do not connect movies if their intersection is just one actor whose name is empty.
+Check that you are dealing correctly with cases in which actor names are empty/blank.

 :bulb: **If there are too many nodes for Cytoscape to visualize (layout), then you should focus on a sub-group of movies**.
 You can create a file `movie-movie-selected-edges.csv` having only edges connecting two movies that have a certain characteristic, or edges in which at least one of the two movies has a certain characteristic.
 This characteristic may be, for instance, having a budget or gross earnings of more than a certain amount, being older or newer than a certain year, belonging to a certain genre, containing a certain key word in their title, or featuring a certain director or actor/actress.
 Select any sub-set of movies that is large enough to be interesting but small enough for Cytoscape to visualize it.